apache/avro/doc/content/en/docs/next/IDL Language/_index.md

   string @order("ignore") myIgnoredField;
 }
 ```
-A field's type may also be preceded by annotations, e.g.:
+A field's type (with the exception of type references) may also be preceded by annotations, e.g.:
 ```java
 record MyRecord {
   @java-class("java.util.ArrayList") array<string> myStrings;